June 22, 2011

 photo - Doors of Chicago/Facebook

-The station was original with the 42nd precinct in 1907
+The station was original the 42nd precinct in 1907

 In 1966, police Superintendent O.W.
 Wilson said that a station as old as the Town Hall couldn't "provide the space and modern equipment necessary for today's police needs.“